ScribesZone/ModelScript/docs/scripts/classes1/index.rst

 -----------

 `USE OCL`_ supports 3 kinds of constraints : invariant, pre-conditions and post-conditions.
 ClassScript1 is based only on invariants.
+The keyword ``constraint`` is used for consistency with further models, including relation models.

 Using ClassScript1, constraints can be defined in natural language, using a particular format, and then using OCL.